zengzhi2015/SS_TC_BS/README.md

 Run the project and you will see binary results.
 These results are also recorded in the corresponding folders.
 We also provide a program to calculate the scores in a [jupyter notebook](./evaluate_SWCD_SS/scores.ipynb).
 All score records as well as per category scores are also given there.

 ![per_cate_scores](./evaluate_SWCD_SS/per_cate_scores.png)

+## Part2: Reproducing the results in Table II

+The first row in Table II records the current best score of the proposed method using the end-to-end framework.
+All network weights are given to reproduce the results in Table II.
+A list of the packages in the conda environments are given as follows.
+Please follow the instructions on the jupyter notebooks to run the proposed model and reproduce our current best score.